canbatuhan/smpai/README.md

 ### Configuring State Machines Through Multiple Files
 For more complex state machines, using multiple configuration files would be more easy for the programmer to configure a state machine.
 Single configuration files for each section such as `states.yaml`, `transitions.yaml`, etc can be configured, later these configuration files can be imported in a main configuration file.
 Multiple configuration files are handled with an `XML` parser.
 With this built-in parser, configuration files with different extension can bu used together.

+## Building In The Background
+In order to build state machines, `smpy` parses configuration inputs given by the programmer.
+State machine is built when the programmer create a `StateMachine` object.
+Building a state machine is not a consideration for the user in `smpy`.
+However as a further step, a builder class will be written to make the programmer able to built a statemachine with code.

+## Using Custom Actions
+`smpy` provides an option for the programmer to use pre-written function in a state machine.
+In the configuration file, package, module and function name must be given to use a function as a executable object (`Action` or `Transition`) in the state machine

+## Running A State Machine
+For now there is only one type of a state machine in `smpy` called `FiniteStateMachine`.
+In this type of state machine, transitions are triggered by events, therefore while running the state machine.
+User should send events to the state machine.
+Also there is an option such that the programmer checks if the incoming event triggers the state machine or not.